25077667/VMPilot/README.md

-# VMPilot
-A modern C++ written virtual machine SDK.

-We are aiming for protect your software from reverse engineering.
-Moreover, it is easy to use and integrate into your project.

-This VMPilot is secure by design, and it is not a black box.
-You can easily understand how it works but it is hard to break it.

-We introduce modern cryptography and obfuscation techniques to protect your software.
-Even if you had super-computer, it is hard to break it in parallel.
+# VMPilot: A Modern C++ Virtual Machine SDK

+VMPilot is an advanced virtual machine software development kit (SDK) implemented in C++. **Secure by design**, VMPilot is specifically engineered to safeguard your software from reverse engineering.
+Offering seamless integration and ease of use for your projects, VMPilot sets a new standard for software protection.

+Unlike traditional black box solutions, VMPilot is built with transparency in mind.
+Its inner workings are easily understandable, yet formidable to crack.
+By incorporating modern cryptography and obfuscation techniques, your software is shielded against potential attacks.
+Even with the computing power of a supercomputer, breaking VMPilot in parallel becomes a daunting challenge.

+Experience the power of VMPilot and fortify your software against reverse engineering threats.

 # Dependencies
 - [CMake](https://cmake.org/download/) (3.26 or higher)